ShadiestGoat/authServer/README.md

 Notes:

-- The path should not have a trailing slash
 - The password is optional
 - There is flexibility to the paths.
 Use `*` as a wildcard to match 1 path section.
 Use `**` to match unlimited path sections.
 See match table below